Book Bhutan Tour

 Photography in Bhutan

-You are free to capture images of the landscape, the panoramic views of the mountain ranges, rural life, flora and fauna, distinctive Bhutanese architecture, and the exterior of Dzongs and Chortens.
+Feel free to capture images of the landscape, panoramic mountain views, rural life, flora and fauna, unique Bhutanese architecture, and the exteriors of Dzongs and Chortens.”

 Clothes & Other Paraphernalia

-We expect visitors to dress modestly and respectfully especially if you are planning a visit to the monasteries, Dzongs, and other religious institutions.
-Long pants and long-sleeved tops should be worn when visiting such places.
-As a mark of respect, be kind enough to remove your hats, caps, etc. as you enter religious and administrative premises, institutions, and in any other place that you come across with the national flag being raised.
+Visitors are encouraged to dress modestly and respectfully, especially when visiting monasteries, Dzongs, and other religious institutions.
+Attire such as long pants and long-sleeved tops is recommended for these locations.
+As a sign of respect, kindly remove hats, caps, etc., upon entering religious and administrative premises, institutions, and any area where the national flag is raised.”

 Precautions in Bhutan

-Avoid drinking tap water that has not been boiled or ice cubes in drinks at all times as most water sources in Bhutan are untreated.
-One can easily acquire affordable treated and bottled water.
+It’s recommended to refrain from consuming tap water that hasn’t been boiled and using ice cubes in drinks, as most water sources in Bhutan are untreated.
+Treated and bottled water is readily available at reasonable prices.

 Average Temperatures in Bhutan.